paalwilliams/LeechBlockNG-E2E/README.md

 Now E2E!

-This fork sends a request to add the websites on the activated block list to the filterered websites on an Adguard Home Instance, enabling a DNS level block in connection with the browser level block
+This fork sends a request to add the websites on the activated block list to the filterered websites on an Adguard Home Instance running on Home Assistant, enabling a DNS level block in connection with the browser level block.

+This will also schedule the site list to be unblocked in the Home Assistant instance at the correct time.

 # Leechblock Configuration